hchiam/_2DNote/README.md

 [![HitCount](http://hits.dwyl.com/hchiam/_2DNote.svg)](http://hits.dwyl.com/hchiam/_2DNote)

-**Potential use:** 2D games that people can play together, regardless of vision capabilities?
+**Potential:** 2D app that people can use together, regardless of vision capabilities?
 Enable hearing what you're drawing?
 Hear the contours of someone else's sketch?
 Audio version of a signature?

 Why not use binaural audio?
 So that even devices with only 1 speaker can express 2D position, even of multiple simultaneous instances.